yass43/Disc_Op/README.md

 We initially attempted to solve this problem using a discrete optimization solver but encountered challenges in achieving a small lower-upper bound gap within reasonable computing time.
 To address this, we proposed and implemented several heuristics to improve efficiency.
 Additionally, we compared these heuristics and evaluated their performance.

-NB : For better performances, the project was also coded in JuliaL
+NB : For better performances, the project was also coded in Julia.

 ## Getting Started